Pipeline#

 File: cal-core/src/calibrate.rs

-Vectorized calibration across all channels, dumps, pixels, and subscans:
+calibrate_full() is the single calibration function.
+It performs vectorized calibration across all channels, dumps, pixels, and subscans:

-\[T_A^*(\nu, d, r, a, s) = \frac{\big(C_{ON}(\nu,d,r,a,s) - C_{REF}(\nu,r,a,s)\big) \cdot \gamma(\nu,r,a)} {\big(C_{hot}(\nu,r,a) - C_{cold}(\nu,r,a)\big) \cdot t_r^{sig}(\nu)}\]
+$$ T_A^*(\nu, d, r, a, s) = \frac{\big(C_{ON}(\nu,d,r,a,s) - C_{REF}(\nu,r,a,s)\big) \cdot \gamma(\nu,r,a)} {\big(C_{hot}(\nu,r,a) - C_{cold}(\nu,r,a)\big) \cdot t_r^{sig}(\nu)} $$

 A precomputed factor gamma / (H - C) / tr_s is broadcast across the dump and subscan axes for cache-friendly inner loops.